MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ---
-title: Tutorial- use a Spark notebook to query a KQL Database
+title: Tutorial- Use Apache Spark to query a KQL Database
-description: Learn how to import the NYC GreenTaxi notebook into your [!INCLUDE [product-name](../includes/product-name.md)] environment using the Spark connector. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to import the NYC GreenTaxi notebook into your [!INCLUDE [product-name](../includes/product-name.md)] environment using A[ache Spark. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster